-The ESM deposit is proposed to be mined using four underground mining methods, based on the geometry and the grade of the mineralized zones:
+The ESM deposit is mined using four underground mining methods, based on the geometry and the grade of the mineralized zones:

-- Longhole stoping (LH) for mining blocks dipping steeper than 45°, which represents about 50% of the mine plan tonnage.
-This is the preferred mining method from a productivity and operating cost perspective; - Mechanized Cut and Fill (C&F), for mining blocks with dips of less than 45° and zones not amenable to LH stoping, is more selective and represents about 7% of the mine plan tonnage;

-- Modified or Stepped Room and Pillar (RP), for mining blocks with dips of less than 45° and grades, do not warrant the application of a fill to permit multiple panel extraction, representing 11% of the mine plan tonnage; - Sub-level drift slashing and pillar slashing (SLS) for mining blocks which require lateral extension from the sub-level drift to either accommodate long hole drills to drill LH stopes, or to recuperate remnant pillars left between rooms in the existing workings, representing 19% of the mine plan tonnage; and - The remaining 13% of the mine plan tonnage comes from sub-level drives, access, and stope cross-cut development.
+- Longhole stoping ("LH") for mining blocks dipping steeper than 45°, which represents about 50% of the mine plan tonnage.
+This is the preferred mining method from a productivity and operating cost perspective; - Mechanized Cut and Fill ("C&F"), for mining blocks with dips of less than 45° and zones not amenable to LH stoping, is more selective and represents about 7% of the mine plan tonnage; - Modified or Stepped Room and Pillar ("RP"), for mining blocks with dips of less than 45° and grades, do not warrant the application of a fill to permit multiple panel extraction, representing 11% of the mine plan tonnage; - Sub-level drift slashing and pillar slashing ("SLS") for mining blocks which require lateral extension from the sub-level drift to either accommodate LH drills to drill LH stopes, or to recuperate remnant pillars left between rooms in the existing workings, representing 19% of the mine plan tonnage; and - The remaining 13% of the mine plan tonnage comes from sub-level drives, access, and stope cross-cut development.

-Un-cemented rock fill will be used as backfill to maximize mining recovery.
-Where availability of fill material is not present, structural pillars will be left within the mineralization.
-Approximately 8% of the mineralization targeted for extraction will be left behind as pillars.
+Un-cemented rock fill is used as backfill to maximize mining recovery.
+Where availability of fill material is not present, structural pillars are left within the mineralization.
+Approximately 8% of the mineralization targeted for extraction is left behind as pillars.

-The deposit will be accessed from the existing No. 4 shaft and level development, which is extensive.
-On level, access ramps will be driven at maximum grade of 15% at a 15 ft x 17.5 ft profile to accommodate 40-ton haul trucks.
+The deposit is accessed from the existing No. 4 shaft and level development, which is extensive.
+On shaft levels, access ramps have been driven at maximum grade of 15% at a 15 ft. x 17.5 ft. profile to accommodate 40-ton haul trucks

 Level spacing is variable up to a maximum of 70 ft.
-Mineralized zone development will be driven using a 13 ft x 13 ft profile.
+Mineralized zone development is driven using a 13 ft. x 13 ft. profile.